OpenTimer/OpenTimer/README.md

 A High-performance Timing Analysis Tool for VLSI Systems.

+# Why OpenTimer?

+OpenTimer is a new static timing analysis (STA) tool to help IC designers quickly verify the circuit timing.
+It is developed completely from the ground up using C++17 to efficiently support parallel and incremental timing.

 # Get Started with OpenTimer

 The easiest way to start using OpenTimer is to use *OpenTimer shell*.